mulderp/mulderp.github.com/_posts/2013-02-09-map-reduce-in-ruby.md

 ### Conclusion

 My conclusion of this post are the following:

 * Transforming nested collections is funcitonal programming, and it certainly takes practice.
 I would be curious to see/hear how you approach this kind of problems with your steps, or maybe in another programming language.
 Let me know what you think.

 * A lot of transformation can be approached with standard Array methods like 'each' and 'map'; however they are sometimes not optimal, and in a way are limited to 'simple' transformation only.

 * Redis as key-value store provides commands for Hash, List and Set operations; maybe getting a better understanding of the effects in Ruby helps you becoming a better data engineer too.

 * I didn't use #group_by; although it is very helpful in a collections with more keys, e.g. see this discussion on [StackOverflow](http://stackoverflow.com/questions/14776686/ruby-transformation-to-merge-an-array-of-hashes-into-another-array-of-hash)

+* Probably a nice topic for exploration would also be using value objects for this kind of filtering and collection transformation